tayloraswift/jpeg/documentation/README.md

 * Huffman table identifier
 * Resource type (DC table or AC table)

 A huffman table definition does not contain the table values verbatim.
 (That would be far too space-inefficient.)
 Rather, it specifies the shape of huffman *tree* used to generate the table, and the symbol values of the (up to 256) leaves in the tree.
-The algorithm for generating the huffman table from the huffman tree is discussed in more detail in the [library architecture](#viivii-huffman-decoder-implementation) section.
+The algorithm for generating the huffman table from the huffman tree is discussed in more detail in the [library architecture](#77-Huffman-decoder-implementation) section.

 Unlike quantization tables, huffman tables have no direct relation to frequency coefficient values themselves.
 They are only used to decompress entropy-coded data within a single entropy-coded segment.
 (It is allowed, but uncommon, for multiple entropy-coded segments to use the same huffman table.)
 It is for this reason that huffman tables are “locally” associated with scans while quantization tables are “globally” associated with components at the frame level.

-### iii.iv. blocks, planes, and MCUs
+### 3.4.
+Blocks, planes, and MCUs

 JPEG is a *planar format*, meaning each color channel is represented independently as a monochromatic sub-image.
 However, *interleaving* is still possible down to the granularity determined by the *minimum-coded unit* (MCU) of the image.
 (Within a single minimum-coded unit, the format is fully planar.)
 Minimum-coded units in turn are composed of constant-size *blocks*, sometimes called *data units*, which are the smallest spatial unit of a JPEG.

-#### iii.iv.i. blocks
+#### 3.4.1.
+Blocks

 Each JPEG block contains 64 frequency coefficients which correspond to a block of pixels in the visual image.
 It is often stated that these are 8x8 pixel blocks, but the size actually depends on the component sampling factor.
 (Subsampled blocks are linearly interpolated to fill in intermediate pixels; the frequency transform is not evaluated per-pixel.)